Comments on the Kingdom of God

 • Those who grow in godly qualities will “receive a rich welcome into the eternal kingdom of our Lord and Savior Jesus Christ” (2 Pet.
 1:11).

 • God’s people transformed: “Flesh and blood cannot inherit the kingdom of God” so we must first be changed (1 Cor.
 15:50-55).
-We cannot walk in to this imperishable kingdom in our perishable bodies.
+We cannot enter the imperishable kingdom in our perishable bodies.

 Location and Time